Comp211-FA24/lab-00/README.md

 As mentioned, vim is highly customizable.
 Specifically, vim looks for settings in `~/.vimrc` (`~` is your home directory).
 That file contains the line `set relativenumber`, which enables relative line numbering.

 To turn it off, simply comment that line out.
 However, recall from [earlier](#mounted-directory-mntlearncli) that in the container, changes to `~/.vimrc` won't persist.
-So, you must instead edit `/mnt/learncli/.vimrc`.
+So, for your changes to persist, you should instead edit `/mnt/learncli/.vimrc`.
 When the container is entered, that file is automatically copied to `~/.vimrc`.

+First, check if `/mnt/learncli/.vimrc` exists with `ls -a /mnt/learncli`.
+If it doesn't exist, this is because the file was added as of 8/23/24.
+In that case, your container has an up-to-date copy, so run `cp ~/.vimrc /mnt/learncli/.vimrc`.

+Then, run `vim /mnt/learncli/.vimrc` to edit it.
+After saving, to allow vim to discover the changes, you can either copy that file to `~/.vimrc` or restart your container.

 #### File tree and EasyMotion